Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Automate your gradient preparation with OptiMATE™ and reduce run time by over 75%.

-Reliable, standardized, and intuitive — ideal for advanced purification workflows.
+Reliable, standardized and intuitive — ideal for advanced purification workflows.

 Floor ultracentrifuges: Optima XPN series

-Equipped with the innovative eXpert simulation software
+Equipped with eXpert simulation software

-Available in 100k, 90k, and 80k RPM configurations
+Available in 100k, 90k and 80k RPM configurations

 Compatible with extensive rotor and labware options

-Backed by unparalleled service program options
+Backed by extensive service program options

 Optima XPN-80 ultracentrifuge specifications